15 Spots for Epic Photos of Philadelphia’s Skyline

 Neshaminy State Park is located just outside of the Philadelphia city limits in Bucks County, Pennsylvania.
 While it’s a bit of a drive from downtown, it has one of the best views of Philadelphia’s skyline, especially on clear days.

 The park is positioned about 15 miles north of Philly’s downtown core along the banks of the Delaware River.
-Despite the distance, the view of Philadelphia’s skyline is still quite impressive from the park.
+Despite the distance, the Philadelphia skyline’s outline is still quite impressive from the park.

 To see the skyline, head to the southeastern corner of the park where Delaware Drive meets the River Walk.
 From here, look downstream along the river for this great view.
 If you are lucky, you might even get a few barges or tugboats in your view, which adds an interesting dynamic to the view.